-The Food Department at Reaseheath is the National Skills Academy for Food and Drink Dairy Champion.
-A £7.4 million investment in our Food Centre ensures one of the best equipped food processing teaching and practical facilities in Europe.
+We are immensely proud of our food department which is the National Skills Academy for Food and Drink Dairy Champion.
+With a recent £7.4 million investment, our Food Centre is unrivalled as one of the best equipped food processing teaching and practical facilities in Europe.

 Modules are delivered through practical work and theoretical lectures.
 Learning is assessed by a combination of assignments (including essays, reports, presentations and seminars), practical assessments and examinations.